 - VenaSeal, a kind of “vein glue” that seals the diseased vein via a simple injection

 - Varithena, which is also injected, and irritates the vein walls into collapsing

 - Radiofrequency Ablation (VNUS or ClosureFAST trade names), which uses a catheter inserted into the vein to send out radio waves that create heat and collapse the vein walls

-These are the best, most effective treatments for varicose veins and venous disease today.
+These are some of the best, and some of the most effective treatments for varicose veins and venous disease today.

 FAQs about Varicose Vein in Your Legs